 Before you start paying the higher rate or perusing the rental ads, have a professional and honest conversation with your landlord.
 Tell your landlord you are concerned with the rising rent prices and that you will probably have to move.
-You might find that he likes you as a tenant and will negotiate the rent increase down in order to keep you.
+You might find that they like you as a tenant and will negotiate the rent increase down in order to keep you.
 This tactic will only work if you get along with your landlord and have a history of on-time rent payments.

-You have to be prepared for him to say no. But it won’t hurt anything to ask.
+You have to be prepared for them to say no. But it won’t hurt anything to ask.
 Be professional, empathic, reasonable, and never get angry or defensive.
 I have heard the success of renters talking a 10% rent increase down to 5%, with the knowledge that the rent will increase by another 5% in a year, but at least it wasn’t such a steep jump.
 If you are mean or hostile during this conversation, your landlord will probably be happy that you are moving out.